JoelDankert/Shortcut/README.md

 pip install mouse
 ```

-Install the shortcut.py file from the shortcut repository and run it
+Download the shortcut.py file from the shortcut repository and run it.

 ## Usage